Doctor of Education

-Three of the five concentrations: Executive Leadership, Human Resource Development, and Higher Education, are delivered through the Institute of Collaborative Leadership currently housed at LMU’s Duncan School of Law in downtown Knoxville.
-The other two, Instructional Leadership and Curriculum and Instruction, are offered at the Carter and Moyers School of Education’s Cedar Bluff Campus in west Knoxville.
+Three of the four concentrations: Executive Leadership, Instructional Leadership and Curriculum and Instruction, are offered at the Carter and Moyers School of Education’s Cedar Bluff Campus in west Knoxville.

 To be a nationally recognized leader in the development of scholar-practitioners who serve to advance ethics, change, and social justice through the decision sciences.